 At Hadley Wood Primary School we want all children to be lifelong readers and learners who devour new books with curiosity.
 In order to support pupils developing a love of reading, we have book corners in each classroom, stocked with a range of exciting books based on the children's interests.
-We have redeveloped our KS2 library in recent years, investing money in a diverse range of fiction and non-fiction texts to inspire children.
+We are currently redeveloping our Key Stage 2 library and have held a 'readathon' and book fair to enable us to purchase new books to spark imagination and interest.
 We further develop a love of reading and literature through Arts Trophy competitions linked to poetry recital, World Book Day events and literacy-based visits, such as The Young Shakespeare Company.
 Every day children are read to as part of our Literature Spine and our writing is based around texts linked to our learning themes and core books.
 Children are encouraged to engage with 'book talk' at least once a week where they share recommendations with the other children in their classes.
-We hold weekly reading assemblies, with recommendations from the school teaching staff.
-The children have to opportunity to experience virtual author talks throughout the year, hosted by the "Book Trust," take part in Reading Come Learn with Me's and peer reading with other year groups.
+Children over the Spring term have enjoyed reading assemblies, with recommendations from the school teaching staff.
+We are in the process of developing further initiatives such as a 'Reader of the Week', book mark recommendations and using Twitter to connect with authors.